Multiresolution Analysis and Statistical Thresholding on Dynamic Networks: : Adaptive Network Intensity Estimation

 As a result of Theorem \ref{thm:asymptotic-normality}, the task of identifying changes in the network structure can be formulated as a multiple statistical testing problem, where the null hypotheses are that the latent factors $p$ and $q$ are not significantly associated with the wavelet functions $\phi^b$: $\Hcal_{p,q}^{b} = \E[\hat{\Sbb}_{pq}(\phi^b)] = 0$.
 To carry out these tests, we may define the following Z-scores, by replacing the expectation by 0, and the variance by its empirical estimate:

 Under the null hypothesis that $\E[\hat{\Sbb}_{pq}(\phi^b)] = 0$ (indicating no correlation with $\phi^b$), these Z-scores follow approximately a standard normal distribution $\mathcal{N}(0,1)$ for large $N$.
-This is particularly relevant when $\phi^b$ is a wavelet function and the interaction between latent factors $p$ and $q$ is constant over its support.
-To determine which coefficients are statistically significant, we test whether $|\mZ_{pq}(\phi^b)|$ exceeds a threshold.
+This is particularly relevant when using wavelets $\phi^b=\psi_{jk}$, as the null hypothesis corresponds to a locally constant intensity between a pair of factors, $p$ and $q$, on the support of the wavelet.
+To determine which coefficients are statistically significant, we compare $|\mZ_{pq}(\phi^b)|$ with a threshold.
 Since we conduct $B \times D \times D$ simultaneous tests (one for each coefficient), we must account for multiple comparisons.
 We control the False Discovery Rate (FDR) using the Benjamini-Hochberg procedure \cite{benjaminiControllingFalseDiscovery1995} at a significance level $\alpha$ (typically 0.05), resulting in a binary significance mask $M_{pq}^b \in \{0,1\}$.
 The final denoised intensity estimate is then constructed using only the coefficients determined to be statistically significant.
 We note that there exist more approaches for thresholding wavelet coefficients \cite{kolaczykWaveletShrinkageEstimation1999,donohoIdealSpatialAdaptation1994,talebMultiresolutionAnalysisPoint2021} which we didn't explore in this work but could improve the accuracy of the thresholding stage.